whiteSHADOW1234/FinalProject/README.md

 ## Advance Mode(PVE)
 ### Include:
-+ Nice looking backgrounds (basic game scene)
++ Nice looking backgrounds (Basic Game Scene)
-+ Two different colors paddles with white parts
++ Two different colors of paddles with white parts
 + One ping pong ball starts moving in the middle of the scene
 + Two energy bars on the top of the game window
 + Two scores will be shown on the top of the game window